Living with Earthquakes: towards a model for Amandola and the Marche Region

-11.45 Geotechnical context (Sebastiano Foti / Giulia Viggiani, Politecnico di Torino/University of Cambridge)
+11.45 Evidence of ground response in recent earthquakes, and implications for reconstruction (Sebastiano Foti / Giulia Viggiani, Politecnico di Torino/University of Cambridge)

-Damages due to earthquakes: a lesson for engineers and non insiders (Stefano Lenci, Università Politecnica delle Marche)
+12.30 Damages due to earthquakes: a lesson for engineers and non-insiders (Stefano Lenci, Università Politecnica delle Marche)

 17.30 The Central Asian comparison (Camilla Penney, University of Cambridge)

 Wednesday, 25 October 2017